jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 ---
 layout: post
-title: Comparison of bends
+title: Which bend holds best?
 author: Jeremy Reeder
 date: 2020-06-03
 tags: knot
+redirect_from:
-redirect_from: /bends
+  - /bends
+  - 2020/06/03/comparison-of-bends.html
 ---

 ### Experiment

-I've been wondering about the relative security of various bend knots.
-By this I mean how much force each knot can take before coming untied.
-So I did a little experiment with eight bends tied in greased fishing line.
-I used this material in order to reduce the expected force limits to a level manageable for my testing.
-Having no fancy testing apparatus, I simply suspended a bag from the fishing line and loaded the bag with stuff until the line broke.

-A related measure is how much each knot reduces the breaking strength of the ropes in which it is tied.
-That's not what I'm trying to measure here.
-That's why I chose a material that's intentionally super slippery, hoping that in most cases I'd reach the security limit before I reach the strength limit.
-But alas, some knots just won't slip.
+A "bend" is a knot for joining two ropes together.
+Thinking that it would be helpful to know which bends do this job best, I took eight pieces of my daughter's fishing line and did a little experiment.
+In each piece I tied a different bend, which I greased before pulling it tight.
+I then hung the resulting loop on a hook and suspended a bag from it.
+I filled the bag with screwdrivers and wrenches and stuff, till the fishing line either broke or slipped to a completely untied state.

+I was most interested in measuring the "security", or resistance to slipping, which is why I intentionally chose the most slippery material available to me.
+I hoped that all eight lines would slip rather than breaking; but alas, some knots just won't slip.

 ### Results